2008 Texas Longhorns football team: Colorado

 Colt McCoy throws a 65-yard touchdown pass to Chris Ogbonnaya.

 Texas' most recent game against Colorado was in 2005 and they faced each other twice: once in the regular season, and once in the Big 12 Championship Game.
 In the first game, the Longhorns established a lead early in the game and never lost it; they led 35–10 at halftime and defeated the 2005 Colorado team by a final score of 42–17.
 Texas scored touchdowns on all five of their first half possessions.
 Vince Young had the best statistical performance of his career to date, completing 25 of 29 passing attempts for 336 yards and 2 passing touchdowns in addition to 58 yards rushing and 3 rushing touchdowns.
 His 86.2% completion percentage set a new single-game record for Texas, breaking his previous record of 85.7% set against Oklahoma State in 2004.
 After the game, Colorado Head Coach Gary Barnett said of Young's passing performance, "We can't do that in practice against air", meaning that his team would not have been able to complete 86.2% of their passes even if playing unopposed.

 The championship game matched the Big 12 North Division champion against the South Division champion in a game held after the regular season has been completed.
 Despite losing the last two games of the regular season, Colorado retained the best record in the North Division of the Big 12 Conference.
 Texas won the 2005 Big12 Championship 70–3, the most lopsided score in any college football conference championship to date.
 Texas earned its second Big 12 football championship to make 27 conference championships total, including 25 in the Southwest Conference).
 The week after the game, Barnett was fired as Colorado's head coach and replaced by Dan Hawkins, the former head coach of Boise State.
 Entering 2008, Texas leads the series with Colorado 9–7–0.

 The morning of the game, sports books favored Texas by 13 points.
 The weather forecast called for a game-time temperature of 64 °F and a 30% chance of rain, with isolated thunderstorms.

 The Longhorns won 38–14.
 McCoy threw for two touchdowns and moved past Ricky Williams into second on Texas' all-time list for touchdowns responsible for (passing, rushing, receiving).
-McCoy has 77 while Williams had 76 with the Horns; Vince Young is in first place with 81.
+McCoy has 77 while Williams had 76 with the Longhorns; Vince Young is in first place with 81.